JustinFowlerArt/trip-planner-v3/README.md

 ## Features
 ### CSS Features
 - A hamburger navigation menu that expands and collapses on mobile.
 - Flexbox to organize content areas based on mobile or desktop views.
+Includes two media queries: 769px - changes navigation and main content layout to row instead of column and 1024px - increases font size and the size of trip cards.

 ### JavaScript Features
 - Create a trip, validating input and then use that information to display the trip.